BuildIT-Consulting/create-shopware6-plugin/README.md

     --name

-Plugin Name: used for BaseClass and FolderName
+Plugin Name: used for BaseClass and folder name

     --technical